circuitsacul/CircuitSacul/README.md

 # Hello, I'm Circuit.
 I'm 16 years old, and I've been programming since I was 11.
 I code mostly in python, I know a decent ammount of HTML/CSS/JavaScript (python > js btw).
 I own the Discord bot called [Starboard](https://top.gg/bot/700796664276844612), which I spend most of my free time working on.

+On a side note, following the discontinuation of discord.py and the new features + restrictions discord is imposing, I'm likely going to start over with the rewrite of Starboard-2.
+I'll finish Starboard-2, probably get slash commands and threads working (through a fork of discord.py like nextcord or pycord), and then start Starboard-3 using Hikari.
+I'll be doing a few things differently this time, feel free to check progress at https://github.com/TrigonDev.

 ![Circuit's GitHub stats](https://github-readme-stats-one-bice.vercel.app/api?username=CircuitSacul&theme=dracula&show_icons=true&include_all_commits=true&count_private=true&role=OWNER,ORGANIZATION_MEMBER,COLLABORATOR)
 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=CircuitSacul&show_icons=true&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)